bogdanparvu18/msc-graduate-project/README.md

 The output of Phase 1 will include:

-* model predictions for the selected DVQA and ChartQA subsets;
+* model predictions for the selected ChartQA subsets;
 * exact-match and numerical-match evaluation results;
 * inference-time measurements;
 * model execution and hardware compatibility notes;